Rickey Shane Page

-Rickey Shane Page (born March 1, 1984) is an American professional wrestler who is currently wrestling on the independent circuit.
+Rickey Shane Page (born March 1, 1984) is an American professional wrestler.
+He currently wrestles on the independent circuit.

 Page started out as a backyard wrestler before making the transition to professional wrestling, where he was trained by Chris Kole, and debuted in 2003.
 He wrestled under a mask as Christian Faith on the independent circuit, and regularly teamed with Vincent Nothing, becoming multiple-time tag champions in different promotions.
 Despite the popularity of his partnership with Nothing, he began wrestling under his own name in 2011, and retired the Christian Faith character in 2015.
 Page is known for his work in Combat Zone Wrestling (CZW), where he was a one-time CZW Heavyweight Champion and the winner of the CZW Tournament of Death in 2016.
 The following year, he became IWA Mid-South's King of the Deathmatch, becoming one of five men to have won both CZW and IWA Mid-South's annual deathmatch tournaments.
 He is also known for his work in Game Changer Wrestling (GCW), where he is a one-time GCW World Champion.
-He sporadically makes appearances in Olde Wrestling as Judge Hugo Lexington Black, a corrupt lawmaker.